jayadevnpatil/Git/README.md

 ```

 ### Git pull
-The `git pull` command is used to fetch and integrate changes from a remote repository into the current branch of your local repository.
-It effectively combines two actions: `git fetch`, which retrieves changes from the remote repository, and `git merge`, which incorporates those changes into your current branch.
+The `git pull` command is used to fetch and integrate changes from a remote repository into the current branch of the local repository.
+It effectively combines two actions: `git fetch`, which retrieves changes from the remote repository, and `git merge`, which incorporates those changes into the current branch.

 ```bash
 git pull <remote_name> <branch_name>